prasshantg/CarND-Capstone/Reflection.md

 ## Known Issues :
-* Sometimes simulator is not able to connect with ros nodes.
+* Sometimes simulator is not able to connect with ros nodes on launch.
 Car fails to move on track.
 As a work around, need to restart the simulator and launch the ros.
 * Car is always stopping at traffic light signal irrespective of traffic signal light.
 And once signal is green, it moves.
+This can be improved to accelerate car when car is within safe distance from stop line instead of being exactly at stop line.